BrendanrBoone/Platformer/README.md

 * slowly moving second Layer background
 * define walls and allow Franky to cling, slide down, and jump from walls
 * Stamina bar
+### Bugs:
+* punching to the right causes all the enemies to explode